-The Magnum directly reflects what he learned from his visit.
-The seat height is easily adjustable from 12″ to 17″ (17″ is the low setting of an office chair) which makes it one of the easiest trikes to get in and out of.
+The Greenspeed Magnum and Magnum BW are trikes designed by Ian Simms, founder of GreenSpeed.
+He designed these trikes after visiting a few US trike dealers, including Bicycle Man LLC.
+The Magnums reflect what he learned from his visit.
+He found the American market likes higher, wider seats.
+The Magnum seats are 16” wide and easily adjust from 14” high to 17” high.
+17″ is the low setting of an office chair which makes it one of the easiest trikes to get in and out of.
 As a rider loses weight and builds strength the seat can be lowered for better high speed handling and cornering.

 The frame has a “V” shaped crossbar which allows your calves to be closer to the seat so you can sit and stand instead of fall in and squirm back out.
 The wheels are one of the high points of this trike-strong rims mated to 36 spokes and an oversize drum brake hub.
 They are canted outward at the bottom for more secure turning when the seat is high.
 The BEST part is the push button quick release, just push the button in the center of the hub and pull and the wheel comes off in your hand.
 I wish every trike would go to that.
 It lets the trike fold small enough to fit in a good size trunk or a back seat without getting out tools.
 There is a tiny bit of play because of the push button release instead of the usual bolt and nut method of wheel retention but I can’t see where it hurts anything.

 I’m a fan of the seat also.
 It was designed by a chiropractor with a nice lumbar curve and bungee cord for laces that stretch to accommodate your shape.
 At the shoulder area it curves forward which puts my neck in a comfortable, neutral position.
 Someone taller than my 6′ might find that it catches them in the shoulder blades like a Bacchetta seat sometimes does so try before you buy.